ziBLan/BareheadFactory/README.md

-# HairMapper: Removing Hair from Portraits Using GANs
+# Removing Hair from Portraits Using GANs

 ![hairmapper](./imgs/hairmapper.png)